 - No Action Alternative Under this alternative, water main and storm sewer replacement would not occur.
-The existing infrastructure would continue to degrade for the service area. - Alternative 1 Under this alternative, approximately 3,200 linear feet (LF) of existing water main along Miami Street, Neola Street, and Marquette Street would be lined using cured-in-place pipe (CIPP) methods.
-This alternative would result in cost savings on installation compared to other alternatives.
+The existing infrastructure would continue to degrade for the service area. - Alternative 1 Under this alternative, approximately 3,200 linear feet (LF) of existing 6-inch water main along Miami Street, Neola Street, and Marquette Street would be lined using cured-in-place pipe (CIPP) methods.
+This alternative would result in cost savings on installation compared to Alternative 2 due to the lower cost of pipe lining compared to full replacement.
 However, overall costs would increase as a temporary water system would be required to provide water to customers during the installation of the liner.
-Approximately 550 LF of storm sewer would need to be relocated to meet IEPA requirements under Title 35 of the IEPA Administrative Code to maintain at least 10 feet of separation between water mains and sanitary and storm sewer pipes.
-Although the internal diameter of the existing pipe would be reduced, the inside of the pipe would be smoother allowing for better water flow, which would address some of the concerns related to insufficient flow for fire protection. - Alternative 2 Under this alternative, 3,500 LF of 6-inch water main would be removed and replaced with 8-inch polyvinyl chloride (PVC) water main along Miami Street, Neola Street, and Marquette Street.
-The new 8-inch water main would be installed using open cut methods and would include the installation of new valves, hydrants, and service connections.
+Approximately 550 LF of storm sewer would be removed and relocated to meet IEPA requirements under Title 35 of the IEPA Administrative Code to maintain at least 10 feet of separation between water mains and sanitary and storm sewer pipes.
+Although the internal diameter of the existing pipe would be reduced by the CIPP lining, the inside of the pipe would be smoother allowing for better water flow, which would improve water pressure and flows for fire protection.
+Drinking water service interruptions from water main breakages and repairs would be reduced or eliminated. - Alternative 2 Under this alternative, 3,500 LF of 6-inch water main would be removed and replaced with 8-inch polyvinyl chloride (PVC) water main along Miami Street, Neola Street, and Marquette Street.
+The new 8-inch PVC water main would be installed using open cut methods and would include the installation of new valves, hydrants, and service connections.
 This option would also include the removal and relocation of approximately 550 LF of sewer to meet IEPA separation requirements.
 This alternative would reduce the frequency of water main breaks, service disruptions, and water loss from the advanced age and deteriorating condition of the water main.
 Water pressure and fire flow concerns within the project area would also be addressed. - Alternative 3 Under this alternative, approximately 950 LF of 6-inch water main on Miami Street would be removed and replaced with 8-inch PVC water main.
 Water mains on Neola Street and Marquette Street would not be replaced.
-This alternative would reduce the frequency of water main breaks, service disruptions, and water loss from the advanced age and deteriorating condition of the water main on Miami Street but would not address these issues on Neola Steet and Marquette Street. - Alternative 4 Under this alternative, 3,500 LF of 6-inch water main would be removed and replaced with 8-inch polyvinyl chloride (PVC) water main along Miami Street, Neola Street, and Marquette Street.
+This alternative would reduce the frequency of water main breaks, service disruptions, and water loss from the advanced age and deteriorating condition of the water main on Miami Street but would not address these issues on Neola Steet and Marquette Street. - Alternative 4 Under this alternative, 3,500 LF of 6-inch water main would be removed and replaced with 8-inch polyvinyl chloride (PVC) water main along

+Miami Street, Neola Street, and Marquette Street.
 The new 8-inch water main would be installed using open cut methods on Miami Street and Marquette Street and horizontal directional drilling methods on Neola Street.
 This would save on costs, including the installation of new valves, hydrants, and service connections.
 Although this option would address fire flow, pressure, and water quality concerns in the project area, it would result in increased upfront construction costs due to the installation method of the water main on Neola Street.
 This option would also include 550 LF of storm sewer removal and relocation to meet IEPA sewer separation requirements as described in under Alternative 1.
 However, the location of an existing gas main along Neola Steet is major concern for this installation method, as it is difficult to adjust the alignment of the water main during horizontal directional drilling.